 Football is an incredibly popular sport in the Cayman Islands and there are numerous groups who run excellent youth football development programmes with lessons once or twice a week and matches on the weekend.

-• Contact Academy Sports Club on (345) 929 2257 or email: admin@academysportsclub.ky who run a junior football programme for boys and girls from 4-19 years old.
+• Academy Sports Club runs a youth football programme for boys and girls aged 10-19.
 The club has football activities all year round and their goal is the development of excellence in football, while fostering personal integrity, leadership skills, community awareness and commitment to academic success.
+Academy has three full-time professional coaches, including Cayman Islands national team players and former professional footballers.
+You can contact them on (345) 916 7389 or email: coaches@academysportsclub.ky.

 • Sunset Football Club provides football for all ages.
-Coaching sessions for 4-10 year old boys are held on Sunday mornings 8am-10.30am and Saturday mornings for girls aged 4-10 from 8.30am-9.30am both at the Camana Bay Sports Complex.
-There is also midweek training for boys and girls under-8 to under-18 as well as men’s and women’s teams.
-Contact either Paul Macey on pmacey@usarisk.ky or Gareth Thacker at garethjthacker@gmail.com.
-For any of the girls' programmes, please contact Gisela Gamba at gisela.gamba@gmail.com.
+Coaching sessions for boys aged 4-10 are held on Sunday mornings from 8am-10.30am from October to May, and Saturday mornings for girls aged 5-10 from 8.30am-9.30am from January to May, both at the Camana Bay Sports Complex.
+There is also midweek training for U8 boys to adults, and girls U11 to adult.
+Contact either Paul Macey at pmacey@usarisk.ky or Gareth Thacker at garethjthacker@gmail.com.
+For any of the girls' programmes, contact Gisela Gamba at gisela.gamba@gmail.com or visit www.sunsetfootballclub.com.

-• Established in 2017, Total Soccer's programmes are inspired by the Dutch Football Vision and their goal is to help children become skilled and creative decision makers on the field.
+• Established in 2017, Total Soccer hosts programmes inspired by the Dutch Football Vision and their goal is to help children become skilled and creative decision-makers on the field.
+For more information, visit www.totalsoccercayman.com.

 Girlguides

 Girlguiding helps girls acquire skills for life while participating in fun activities and making friends.
-Girls can begin their Girlguiding journey from age 5 in the Rainbow section and move up through Brownies, Guides, Rangers and on to become Young Leaders.
-Prices vary depending on uniform and membership, but Girlguides work hard to keep costs affordable and inclusive for all of the community
+Girls can begin their Girlguiding journey from age five in the Rainbows and move up through Brownies, Guides, Rangers, and on to become Young Leaders.
+Prices vary depending on uniform and membership, but Girlguides work hard to keep costs affordable and inclusive for all of the community.
+See www.girlguidingcaymanislands.ky.

 Teenager playing golf